 Additional funding may not be available on acceptable terms, or at all.
-As a result of adverse geopolitical and macroeconomic developments, such as the COVID-19 pandemic and actions taken to slow its spread, the ongoing conflict between Ukraine and Russia and related sanctions, and global supply chain challenges, the global credit and financial markets have experienced extreme volatility and disruptions, including severely diminished liquidity and credit availability, high inflation rates and the responses by central banking authorities to control such inflation, declines in consumer confidence, declines in economic growth, bank failures, increases in unemployment rates, and uncertainty regarding economic stability.
+Adverse geopolitical and macroeconomic developments, such as a health epidemic or pandemic, geopolitical conflicts (including in Ukraine and the Middle East) and related sanctions, global supply chain challenges, high inflation and the responses by central banking authorities to control inflation, have previously caused, and may in the future cause, the global credit and financial markets to experience extreme volatility and disruptions, diminished liquidity and credit availability, declines in consumer confidence, declines in economic growth, bank failures, increases in unemployment rates, and uncertainty regarding economic stability.
 If the equity and credit markets deteriorate or are otherwise not favorable, it may make any necessary debt or equity financing more difficult, more costly or more dilutive.
 If we do not raise additional capital in sufficient amounts, we may be prevented from pursuing development and commercialization efforts, which would adversely affect our business, results of operations, financial condition and prospects.

-On March 10, 2023, Silicon Valley Bank ("SVB") was closed by the California Department of Financial Protection and Innovation, which appointed the FDIC as receiver.
-Subsequently, the U.S. Treasury, Federal Reserve and FDIC announced that SVB depositors would have access to all of their money.
-We have a banking relationship with SVB and hold cash in SVB depository accounts to cover short-term operational payments.
-While we have not experienced any losses in such accounts, the recent failure of SVB caused us to utilize our accounts at other financial institutions in order to mitigate potential operational risks stemming from the temporary inability to access funds in our SVB operating accounts.
-Bank failures such as SVB's could significantly impair our access to funding sources in amounts adequate to finance or capitalize our current and projected future business operations, and could negatively impact the financial institutions with which we have direct arrangements, or the financial services industry or economy in general.
+In March 2023, Silicon Valley Bank (SVB) was closed by the California Department of Financial Protection and Innovation, which appointed the FDIC as receiver.
+Subsequently, the U.S. Treasury, Federal Reserve and FDIC announced that SVB depositors would have access to all of their money, and SVB was then acquired by First Citizens Bank.
+We have a banking relationship with SVB and hold a small amount of cash in SVB depository accounts to cover short-term operational payments.
+While we have not experienced any losses in such accounts, the failure of SVB caused us to utilize our accounts at other financial institutions in order to mitigate potential operational risks stemming from the temporary inability to access funds in our SVB operating accounts.
+Bank failures such as SVB's could significantly impair our access to funding sources in amounts adequate to finance or capitalize our current and projected future business operations and could negatively impact the financial institutions with which we have direct arrangements, or the financial services industry or economy in general.